snownontrace/snownontrace.github.io/miniprep.md

 ### 2. Procedure

-1. Inoculate each bacterial colony into 2-4 mL [terrific broth](https://www.thermofisher.com/order/catalog/product/A1374301#/A1374301) with appropriate antibiotics in a [14 mL round bottom Falcon tube](https://www.fishersci.com/shop/products/falcon-round-bottom-polypropylene-tubes-7/1495911b).
+1. Inoculate each bacterial colony into 2.5 mL [terrific broth](https://www.thermofisher.com/order/catalog/product/A1374301#/A1374301) with appropriate antibiotics in a [14 mL round bottom Falcon tube](https://www.fishersci.com/shop/products/falcon-round-bottom-polypropylene-tubes-7/1495911b).
 Culture in a 37°C shaker incubator at 250 rpm overnight.

+    - We usually use 2 mL for miniprep and the remaining 0.5 mL for cryopreservation by making a glycerol stock (see [Freezing and streaking bacteria](./freezing-and-streaking-bacteria.html)).

-1. Pour bacterial suspension into pre-labeled [2 mL tubes](https://online-shop.eppendorf.us/US-en/Laboratory-Consumables-44512/Tubes-44515/Eppendorf-Safe-Lock-Tubes-PF-8863.html) (eppendorf, catalog # 022363352).
+1. Pour bacterial suspension into pre-labeled [2 mL tubes](https://online-shop.eppendorf.us/US-en/Laboratory-Consumables-44512/Tubes-44515/Eppendorf-Safe-Lock-Tubes-PF-8863.html) (Eppendorf, catalog # 022363352).
 Centrifuge at 9,000 rpm for 1 min to pellet bacterial cells.
 Discard the supernatant by pouring into a liquid waste container.

-    - If more than 2 mL was used, split into multiple 2 mL tubes.
-    - For intermediate tubes, simply label them with 1, 2, 3 ... can save a lot of labeling time, especially when processing many samples.
+    - For intermediate tubes, simply label them with 1, 2, 3 ... can save labeling time, especially when processing many samples.
 Just make sure plasmids are ordered in a natural way to avoid trouble of decoding at the last step.

 1. Add 250 µL P1 resuspension buffer (with 100 µg/mL RNase A) into each tube.

-    - Extra fresh RNase A may need to be supplemented to minimize RNA contamination in the final prep.
     - When processing multiple tubes, open all tubes on a rack and use a [repeater pipette](https://online-shop.eppendorf.us/US-en/Manual-Liquid-Handling-44563/Manual-Pipetting--Dispensing-44564/Repeater-M4-PF-44619.html) can be a time-saver.

 1. Resuspend the pellet by vortexing or scratching each tube against a tube rack for a few times.
-Although scratching can be annoyingly noisy, it is much faster.
+Although scratching can be noisy, it is much faster.

 1. Add 250 µL P2 lysis buffer into each tube.
 Invert the tubes 4-6 times or more until the solution becomes viscous and somewhat clear (it will never become very clear if too much bacteria were used -- avoid using too much bacteria for each prep).